rsrikrishnan27/text_to_sql/README.md

 # Text-to-SQL

 A lightweight PoC that converts natural language questions into SQLite queries using **Gemini 2.5 Flash**.
-Data source: **Kaggle Smart Grid dataset**.

 ---